abdullah-erturk/SecureBoot-Grub2FM-Suite/README.md

 - Supports Secure Boot (Secureboot).
 - It supports all languages ​​supported by Grub2FM.
 - It supports the installation of the whole or part of the disk.
-- It supports MBR, Efi x86 and Efi x64.
+- It supports MBR, EFI x86 and EFI x64.
 - Turkish and English installation interface language options are available.

 Grub2 File Manager installed USB disk works in both MBR and UEFI mode.
 Grub2FM efi files also work with UEFI mode secure boot,